henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 <a href="http://ec2-3-20-237-129.us-east-2.compute.amazonaws.com">**Click here**</a> for final product deployed on AWS EC2 with Docker for demo.

+**NOTE:** At the current release, this website works only on Desktop or Laptop with screen larger than 13".
+Small Tablets and Phones are not supported.

 ## 1. Background

 Machine Learning Technologies have been rapidly developed in the last decade.
 This advancement allows model predictions to be exponentially more accurate.